ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The 2002-2007 Vermont Butterfly Survey found only two records of Columbine Duskywing (1 voucher, 1 sight), as well as two historical records, and determined that the species was “very rare” in the state.
 All records were found west of the Green Mountains (McFarlane and Zahendra 2010).

 Connecticut may hold the last viable populations of Columbine Duskywing in New England.
 The 1995-99 Connecticut Atlas (O’Donnell et al. 2007) found only 4 records at two separate locations, compared to 18 pre-project records.
 But there may be other undiscovered locations on trap rock ridges.
 The species is ranked S1 in the state, and state-listed as an Endangered Species.
-Benner (2010) reports that limestone quarrying is taking place at the Canaan location, potentially posing a threat to this species.

 79 Mottled Duskywing Erynnis martialis (Scudder, 1869)

-Large patches of New Jersey Tea seem necessary to support the butterfly.
+Mottled Duskywing's sole host plant is New Jersey tea, Ceanothus americanus, an attractive sand plain shrub which has probably also seen decline, owing to a combination of development, natural succession and deer browse.
+Large patches of New Jersey tea seem necessary to support the butterfly.
 The habitat is sand plains, pine barrens, and oak savannas.
-According to Schweitzer (MAS 1986-90 Atlas) the Montague Plains in Franklin County is today one of the few places in Massachusetts that seems ideal for this species.
+According to Schweitzer (MAS 1986-90 Atlas) the Montague Plains in Franklin County is today one of the few places in Massachusetts that seems appropriate for this species.
 But it was not found there during Schweitzer’s extensive searches in the 1970’s, nor has it been found subsequently.

 Outlook

 Habitat and host plant threats come from out-of-control deer, gypsy moth spraying, and in some areas excessive burning.
 Many sandplain barrens habitats are susceptible to natural succession without management.
-This butterfly is a specialized, monophageous species, and is probably gone from Massachusetts.
+See Schweitzer et al. 2011 for fuller discussion of threats and management issues.

-© Sharon Stichter 2012
+© Sharon Stichter 2012, 2013, 2014

-page updated 2-20-2012
+page updated 9-11-2014

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS